Technical Director, Ford

 Mr. Misener also serves as an Advisory Council member to the Carnegie Mellon University/University of Pennsylvania Transportation Center, Technologies for Safe and Efficient Transportation.
 Mr. Misener was early pioneer in vehicle-highway automation and vehicle safety communication at the California Partners for Advanced Transit and Highways (PATH) at UC Berkeley, beginning in the mid 1990s.
 He has served as the PATH Executive Director, Executive Advisor to Booz Allen Hamilton, and an independent consultant with clients ranging from Silicon Valley startups, the automotive industry and Federal and State government agencies.
 Mr. Misener holds BS and MS degrees from UCLA and USC.

-Professor of Mechanical Engineering, University of Michigan
+Associate Director, University of Michigan

 President, Valeo North America